-Let's face it the induction of labor has become common place, so common place, in fact, that the average length of pregnancy has dropped nearly a week in most recent studies.
-This medical eviction notice can have pretty severe down sides.
+Let's face it; the induction of labor has become commonplace, so commonplace, in fact, that the average length of pregnancy has dropped nearly a week in most recent studies.
+This medical eviction notice can have pretty severe downsides.

-1. Your baby may be at risk for prematurity.
 Occasionally labor is induced before the baby is ready.
 New studies show us that babies who are even slightly premature have more problems at birth and beyond, even without a stay in the neonatal intensive care unit (NICU).

-4. There is the risk of harm to you or your baby.
 Sometimes when labor is induced, the baby does not tolerate the contractions well.
 This can lead to fetal distress.
 When certain medications are used to induce labor, there is an increase in the risk of damage to the uterus in the form of uterine rupture.
 These are not conditions that happen often but should be considered.

 There are times when labor induction is medically indicated.
-When induction is truly needed it can be a blessing.
+When induction is truly needed, it can be a blessing.
 However, there are still ways to reduce the side effects of induction and increase the likelihood of a positive outcome.
 Be sure to discuss options for induction that are specific to you and your baby with your midwife or doctor.